mautrix/docs/bridges/go/meta/authentication.md

    * If the bot doesn't accept the invite, see the [troubleshooting page](../../general/troubleshooting.md)
 1. Send `login` to the bridge bot.
 The bot should ask you to paste cookies, which will happen in step 6.
+   * If the bridge is *not* configured with a specific `mode`, then you also have to specify the mode here (facebook, messenger or instagram).
 2. Open the website in a private window (facebook.com, messenger.com or instagram.com, depending on what you configured the bridge to use).
 3. Open browser devtools and go to the network tab.